moveit/moveit.ros.org/_posts/2016-11-1-moveit-community-meeting-report.markdown

 - ROS
 ---

 Thank you for coming to the MoveIt!
 Community Meeting and thanks to the presenters for making this a huge success.

+* Recent Developments in MoveIt! - Dave Coleman
+* The Search-Based Planning Library (SBPL) - Dr. Maxim Likhachev and Andrew Dornbush
+* Updates from the Flexible Collision Checking Library (FCL) - Dr. Dinesh Manocha
+* Delft’s Winning Amazon Picking Challenge Entry - Mukunda Bharatheesha
+* MoveIt! @ Fetch Robotics - Michael Ferguson
+* Q&A with original MoveIt!
+Developer & Founder - Dr. Ioan Sucan

-In case you missed it, the video is available below:
+In case you missed it, the video is available below

 **Meeting Video**